eninedev/eninedev.github.io/entropy/handbook.md

 ## Assignments

 There will be two assignments per day, on average.
 All assignments will have a cut off date.
 Assignments must be submitted on or before the cut off date.
 It is important to coordinate with the Program Head as soon as there is failure to understand or complete the assignment.

 ⛔ WARNING<br>
 Missed assignment submissions may be grounds for removal from the program.

-## Weekly Checkin with Head of Program
+## Weekly Check-in with Program Head

 Trainees are responsible for scheduling 30 minutes with the Program Head every week.
 These meetings are an opportunity for us to assess the Trainees' performance and provide feedback and an opportunity for the Trainee to ask questions in regular one on one interactions with the Program Head.
 Trainees will schedule these meetings to be either from 12pm to 2pm or 4pm to 6pm during the week.